Skip to content

 1. POST .../2fa/enable — returns a secret, otpauth URI, and short-lived enrollment_token (JWT).
 The secret is not stored until confirmation.

-2. POST .../2fa/enable/confirm — sends enrollment_token + TOTP code; on success the secret is persisted.
+2. POST .../2fa/enable/confirm — sends enrollment_token + TOTP code; on success the secret is persisted and the response returns one-time recovery codes.

 Login completion